Recursive Identification of Binary-Valued Systems under Uniform Persistent Excitations: Introduction

-\begin{enumerate}[label={\roman*)}] \item A new SA-based identification algorithm without projections is proposed for set-valued MA systems with uniform persistent excitations.
-For comparison, the SA-based algorithm neither relies on periodic inputs in contrast with the set-valued system identification algorithms in \cite{Diao2020a,He2013Moderate,Mei2014almost,Moschitta2015Parametric,Wang2007asymptotically,WangLY2006Joint,WangLY2008Identification,Wang2003System,Zhao2010Identification}, nor relies on projections or truncations in contrast with the algorithms in \cite{Fu2022Distributed,WangY2022unified,guo2013recursive,wang2019adaptive,Wang2021distributed,zhang2019asymptotically}. \item The convergence properties of the SA-based identification algorithm are established.
+\item The convergence properties of the SA-based identification algorithm are established.
 To be specific, the almost sure convergence and mean square convergence are induced through the exponential convergence of the estimation error distribution tail.
-Besides, the almost sure convergence rate is proved to reach $ O(\sqrt{\ln \ln k/k}) $, which is firstly achieved among online identification algorithms of stochastic set-valued systems under non-periodic inputs.
-Moreover, the mean square convergence rate is proved to reach $ O(1/k) $, which is the best mean square convergence rate in theory under set-valued observations and even accurate ones. \item A new constructive methodology is developed for the convergence analysis of set-valued system identification algorithms.
-Specially, an auxiliary stochastic process named SPAO is constructed to reveal the connection between the accumulation of the set-valued signals and the convergence properties of the algorithm.
-Moreover, the methodology is also shown to be practical for a common class of recursive identification algorithms of set-valued systems. \end{enumerate}
+Besides, when the step-size coefficient is properly selected, the almost sure convergence rate is proved to be $ O(\sqrt{\ln \ln k/k}) $, which is firstly achieved among online identification algorithms of stochastic {binary-valued} systems under non-periodic inputs.
+Moreover, the mean square convergence rate is proved to be $ O(1/k) $, which is the best mean square convergence rate in theory under {binary-valued} observations and even accurate ones.

+\item A new constructive methodology is developed for the convergence analysis of {binary-valued} system identification algorithms.
+Specially, SPAO is constructed to reveal the connection between the average of the {binary-valued} observations and the convergence properties of the algorithm.
+Moreover, the methodology is also shown to be practical for a common class of recursive identification algorithms for {binary-valued} systems, such as the stochastic gradient-based algorithm \cite{You2015recursive} and the quasi-Newton type algorithms \cite{zhang2019asymptotically,Wang2021distributed}. \end{enumerate}